-Snowflake works with a wide range of data integration tools, including Informatica, Talend, Tableau, Matillion and others.
+Snowflake works with a wide range of data integration tools, including Informatica, Talend, Fivetran, Matillion and others.

 In data engineering, new tools and self-service pipelines are eliminating traditional tasks such as manual ETL coding and data cleaning companies.
 With easy ETL or ELT options via Snowflake, data engineers can instead spend more time working on critical data strategy and pipeline optimization projects.

-With a Snowflake as your data lake and data warehouse, ETL can be effectively eliminated, as no pre-transformations or pre-schemas are needed.
+With the Snowflake Data Cloud as your data lake and data warehouse, ETL can be effectively eliminated, as no pre-transformations or pre-schemas are needed.